koyo-jakanees/urban-memory/rustacean/mslearn_rust.md

 - create new project templates with the `cargo new` command
 - Build a project with the `cargo build` command.
-- Build and run a project with the `cargo run` command
+- Build and run a project with the `cargo run` commands